 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Irritable bowel syndrome (IBS) often accompanies chronic acid reflux, or gastroesophageal reflux disease (GERD).
 While there appears to be a connection between then, more research is needed to understand it better.

 Irritable bowel syndrome (IBS) is a common condition that affects the large intestine, or colon.
 Symptoms usually include abdominal pain, cramps, bloating, constipation, diarrhea, and gas.
 Other symptoms of IBS may include urgent bowel movements or the feeling of incomplete evacuation.

-The bowel muscles that are responsible for moving food through the intestinal tract may contract more forcefully or longer than usual, in patients with IBS.
-This pushes food through the system more rapidly.
-The passage of food slows in some cases and stools become dry and hard.
+The bowel muscles that are responsible for moving food through the intestinal tract may contract more forcefully or more irregularly in patients with IBS.
+This pushes food through the system abnormally.
+If waste material moves too fast it can cause diarrhea.
+If it moves too slow it can cause constipation.

-IBS isn’t a psychological illness, nor is it considered a true disease.
-It’s classified as a "functional disorder," in which symptoms are real, but lack an identifiable physiological cause.
-Although the causes of irritable bowel syndrome are unknown, it’s almost always exacerbated by stress.
+IBS is classified as a functional disorder.
+This is a condition in which symptoms are real, but physiological causes aren’t easily identifiable.
+Although the causes of IBS are unknown, it’s frequently exacerbated by stress.

-Different stimuli may trigger IBS in different people.
-For instance, gas or bloating may cause it in one person, while another may react to certain foods, medications, or stress.
+Different stimuli may trigger IBS symptoms in different people.
+For instance, in one person things like intestinal infection or medication may cause symptoms, while other people may react to certain foods or stress.